 You can support the local economy and your own community.

-Is it good socially?
+Is it good for the community?

 You get the opportunity to meet the person who produces your food.
 You may even get a chance to visit the production location, if so agreed.

 You can meet like-minded consumers, with similar values and interests.

 You can share experiences and recipes, perhaps even exchanging products.
 Meeting others halfway fosters trust and community spirit.

 There’s no unnecessary packaging or transport.